spilne/spilne/CONTRIBUTING.md

 All code must be licensed under the Apache 2.0 license and all files must include the following copyright header:

 ```
-Copyright (c) $today.year the dobirne contributors.
+Copyright (c) $today.year the spilne contributors.
-See the project homepage at: https://dobirne.github.io/dobirne/
+See the project homepage at: https://spilne.github.io/spilne/

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.